auriq/essentia_docs/source/install/local/index.rst

    This software is subject to the End-User License Agreement located in :doc:`license`.

+This local installation is using Essentia version 3.1.0.1.
+See :doc:`newoptions`.

 Essentia requires Python 2.7.5 or greater.
 If you encounter the error: "ess requires Python 2.7.5 and up." during installation then you need to install a newer version of Python.

 To **Uninstall Essentia**: